AbdelStark/smartgiveaway/README.md

 ## Use case

 An operator can create give away with on-chain winner selection.
-In order to achieve that we are using the xDai on-chain RNG based on RANDAO.
+In order to achieve that we are using the xDai on-chain RNG based on `RANDAO`.
 For the demonstration we target `RandomAuRaProxy` deployed at `0x5870b0527DeDB1cFBD9534343Feda1a41Ce47766`.

+The `GiveAway` contract uses `IPOSDAORandom` to select the winner among the candidates.
+A seed is retrieved with `currentSeed` method, allowing us to have a verifiable random number generated on chain.

 ## Architecture